fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-05.rst

 scientific codes is frustrating and time consuming.
 Having to learn a new tool to do so limits efficiency and productivity of valuable HPC programmers.

+Somebody can argue that code should be written without bugs but, until that day arrives there is a dire need for using debuggers and building expertise upon them.

-For these reasons, a baseline set of debuggers preferred to be installed at all centers has been identified by examining what is in use at different centers and what can be used across a variety of platforms.
+For these reasons a baseline set of debuggers, preferred to be installed at all systems, has been identified by examining what is in use at different sites and what can be used across a variety of platforms.
-At this time, only three packages are included in the RECOMMENDED baseline set:
+At this time, these packages are included in the RECOMMENDED baseline set:

 +---------------+------------------------------------------------------------------------------------+---------------------+----------------------------------------------------+
 | Debugger Name | Description                                                                        | Compliance Level    | References                                         |